 One of the requirements for participating in our productions is the sale of one 1/2-page program ad (a $75 value).
 You can choose to sell this ad to a business (maybe even your own business), or you can simply purchase it yourself to send well-wishes to your favorite cast member(s).

-Anyone who is ready to purchase an ad can do so here on the Ads page.
+Anyone who is ready to purchase an ad can do so on the productions form page for the show.
 Simply check whether you’d like your ASP account to be charged for the amount, or you’d like to pay by credit card here on this site (a useful option if you’re selling directly to a business and you’d like them to pay).
 You can also upload your completed ad on the Ads page.
 There is information provided on the form about what type of file and what size of ad we will need.

 Please note that your ASP account will be charged $75 by the date outlined in the audition packet if we don’t receive prior alternative payment attributed to your child, and even if we don’t receive any completed ad for your child.
 (When we don’t receive anything, we will create a standard well-wish ad on your child’s behalf.)